Hi, I’m Jess.

 Kuma

 Kuma is my sensitive snuggle champion.
-She’s helped me appreciate the value of soft praise, space to decompress, and endless chances to get things right.
+She’s helped me appreciate the value of rewarding with praise, space to decompress, and endless chances to get things right.

 -